EricssonResearch/EDHOC/draft-selander-ace-cose-ecdhe.md

 Party U and V are allowed to select the connection identifiers C_U and C_V, respectively, for the other party to use in the ongoing EDHOC protocol as well as in a subsequent application protocol (e.g. OSCORE {{I-D.ietf-core-object-security}}).
 The choice of connection identifier is not security critical in EDHOC but intended to simplify the retrieval of the right security context in combination with using short identifiers.
 If the wrong connection identifier of the other party is used in a protocol message it will result in the receiving party not being able to retrieve a security context (which will terminate the protocol) or retrieve the wrong security context (which also terminates the protocol as the message cannot be verified).

+Party V MUST finish the verification step of message_3 before passing PAD_3 to the application.

 ## Other Documents Referencing EDHOC

 EDHOC has been analyzed in several other documents.
 A formal verification of EDHOC was done in {{SSR18}}, an analysis of EDHOC for certificate enrollment was done in {{Kron18}}, the use of EDHOC in LoRaWAN is analyzed in {{LoRa1}} and {{LoRa2}}, the use of EDHOC in IoT bootstrapping is analyzed in {{Perez18}}, and the use of EDHOC in 6TiSCH is described in {{I-D.ietf-6tisch-dtsecurity-zerotouch-join}}.